Cal/OSHA has adopted emergency rules to ensure all California

 workers receive more protection from the potentially devastating

 impacts of COVID-19.
-These standards will benefit educators and
+These standards create mandatory and

 June 17, 2021 — Revisions to the Emergency Temporary

 Following the June 17 vote by the Occupational Safety

 Governor Newsom signed an executive order to allow

 the revisions to take effect immediately on June 17,

 2021.
 The revisions are in effect until December 31, 2022.

 The revised regulations reflect the state’s latest COVID-19